ChorusOne/network-handbook/src/node-software/monitoring.md

 Ideally the application should respond on that endpoint even during the startup phase and report startup progress there.

+## On-chain metrics

+It is essential to have metrics exposed by the node software, but this can only give us a _local_ view.
+[We need to have a _global_ view as well.][monitoring-global] For example, a validator may be performing its duties
+(such as producing blocks, voting, or attestation), but end up in a minority network partition that causes the majority of the network to view the validator as delinquent.

+When information about a validator is stored on-chain, there is a single source of truth about whether the validator performed its duties, and that fact becomes finalized through consensus.
+For example,
+for networks that have a known leader assigned to every slot, whether the block was produced or not is a property of the chain that all honest nodes agree on.
+Some networks additionally store heartbeats or consensus votes on-chain.

+We need a way to monitor those on-chain events to measure our own performance.
+This can be built into the node software
+(so we can run multiple nodes that monitor each other), or it can be an external tool that connects to an RPC node and exposes Prometheus metrics about on-chain events.

+[monitoring-global]: ../chorus-one/monitoring-alerting.md#local-and-global-views

+#### Provide a way to monitor on-chain metrics. {.p3 #on-chain-monitoring}

+Ideally,
+we would have Prometheus metrics about whether a validator identity has been performing its duties, exposed from an independent place that is not that validator itself.
+For most networks these exporters are standalone applications, but integrating this into the node software can also work.

+Good monitoring and observability tools are a public good that benefits all validators.
+Observability is a core requirement for us, but we realize that it may not be top priority for node software authors.
+We are happy to contribute here, and work with you upstream to improve or develop open source monitoring solutions that benefit the wider ecosystem.

 ## Telemetry

 We understand that node software authors